discretlib/doc/content/datamodel/schema.md

 # Disabling full text indexing
-By default, every String fields are indexed to perform full text query.
+By default, every String fields are indexed to allow full text search.
 It can be disabled using the **no_full_text_index** flag.
 The index defined inside the entity will still be functional.

 ```gql